monikans/monikans/README.md

 # Welcome to My GitHub Profile

-Myself Monika N S ,I'm a Computer Science Student and,I'm also Intrested in Learning new technologies.
+Hi, I'm Monika N S, a Computer Science student with a passion for exploring new technologies and expanding my knowledge in the tech field.

 ## Languages and Tools
 ![C](https://img.shields.io/badge/-C-A8B9CC?logo=c&logoColor=white&style=flat)